quasarframework/quasar/docs/src/pages/options/quasar-language-packs.md

 ## Change Quasar Language Pack at Runtime

-Example with a QSelect to dynamically change the Quasar components language:
+Example with a QSelect to dynamically change the Quasar components language.
+Change `src/pages/Index.vue` file to this.

 ```html
 <template>